What You Need To Know

 What to Expect From a GPS Phone App

 Many of these GPS apps are designed for more social purposes than straightforward GPS tracking devices.
-Users who are looking for more serious GPS tracking find themselves noticing a number of common concerns.
+Users who are looking for more serious GPS tracking find themselves noticing some common concerns.

 According to the reviews of these popular apps, some of these are: